-Your computer needs an IP address to connect to the internet, with no exceptions.
+Every device needs an IP address to connect to the internet.
 A valid home IP address should start with '192.something'.
 A non-valid IP will always start '169.something'.

-If you have a cable connection, there is nothing else you can try.
-If none of these steps have worked, call your cable provider and ask for their help.
+If you have a cable connection, there's nothing else you can try, so if none of these steps have worked, call your cable provider and ask for their help.
 ADSL users, continue on for our final troubleshooting advice.

 6. Test the microfilter

 Plug a phone directly into the wall socket.
-If it works, the line is okay.
-If it doesn't, phone BT.
+If it works, the line is OK.
+If it doesn't, phone your provider.

-8. Phone BT and tell them everything you've done
+8. Phone your provider and tell them everything you've done

-They may ask you to perform one or two checks for them, but on the whole that should be enough to get someone out.
+They may ask you to perform one or two more checks for them, but on the whole, that should be enough to get someone out.